min2ha/ukwa-site/content/target/50774/index.en.md

   "subject": "Brexit"
 }

-# New Statesman: In denying Nicola Sturgeon a referendum, Theresa May is gambling on a good Brexit deal

 Article comments on Theresa May's decision to block a second referendum on Scottish independence in 2018/19.
 If the Brexit  deal is a good one, that advantages May.
 But if Britain does get a bad deal or worse still leaves without one, May’s decision not to fight a second referendum may age as badly as her decision not to get her own mandate while Labour was flat on its back last summer.